 Stanley Cup Final Cancelled During Pandemic

 On April 1, 1919, the sixth and final game of the Stanley Cup Final was canceled because of an influenza epidemic.
 The series was a rematch of the 1917 Stanley Cup Final between the NHL champion Montreal Canadiens and the Seattle Metropolitans of the Pacific Coast Hockey League.

-The Metropolitans won Games 1 and 3 before Game 4 was considered a tie after no goals scored through two overtime periods.
-The Canadiens won Game 5 in overtime to even up the series a 2-2-1.
+The Metropolitans won Games 1 and 3 before Game 4 was considered a tie after no goals were scored through two overtime periods.
+The Canadiens won Game 5 in overtime to even up the series at 2-2-1.
 Game 6 was canceled less than six hours before it was scheduled to begin as multiple players on both teams became ill.
 Canadiens player Joe Hall died of pneumonia brought on by the flu, four days later.

 Originally the Canadiens wanted to forfeit the Cup to Seattle because they couldn’t dress a full lineup, but the manager-coach of the Metropolitans, Pete Muldoon, refused to accept it because the illness caused the shortage of players.
-No winner was ever declared, marking this as the only time the Stanley Cup was not rewarded after the playoffs had begun.
+No winner was ever declared, marking this as the only time the Stanley Cup was not awarded after the playoffs had begun.

 Mike Bossy’s Streak Begins